Running for Émilie

-And in Ottawa, where she was living when she was killed in a car accident in 2006, her name lives on in the form of Émilie’s Run, a 5K race for women held every June.
+And in Ottawa, where she was living when she was killed in a car accident in 2006, her name lives on in the form of Émilie’s Run, now known as Run to Empower.

 The race, which was originally called the RunnersWeb 5K for Women Only, was started by local running coach Ken Parker in 2005 as a race where women could compete, win and set the leading times.

 “At that time, there weren’t many races out there specifically for women,” he said.
 “Women were participating more and more in races, but even elite competitors were finishing behind the men.”